AugustHao/Augusts_R_beginner_workshop/README.md

 * Basic data cleaning and organising in R (we won't be covering this in detail as it's a massive topic)

-* Descriptive statistics and hypothesis testing (this would be a very short one)
+* Summary statistics and hypothesis testing (this would be a very short one)

 * Linear model(lm)